SciPhi-AI/R2R/README.md

 <img src="./assets/r2r.png" alt="R2R Answer Engine">
 <h3 align="center">
-The ultimate open source RAG answer engine
+Build, scale, and manage user-facing Retrieval-Augmented Generation applications.
 </h3>

 # About
-R2R was designed to bridge the gap between local LLM experimentation and scalable, production-ready Retrieval-Augmented Generation (RAG).
-R2R provides a comprehensive and SOTA RAG system for developers, built around a RESTful API for ease of use.
+R2R was designed to bridge the gap between local LLM experimentation and scalable, production-ready Retrieval-Augmented Generation (RAG) applications.
+R2R provides a comprehensive SOTA platform that is built around a RESTful API for ease of use.

 For a more complete view of R2R, check out the [full documentation](https://r2r-docs.sciphi.ai/).